lezinx/emailgrabber-password-checker/README.md

 # emailgrabber-password-checker
-Email grabber and password checker using regex
+Email grabber and password checker using regex in study purposes.